millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   The following lab requires an Oracle Public Cloud account.
 You may your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

--   Sample data files already uploaded to a staging area; otherwise follow the steps below, to upload your data files to the OCI Object
-    Storage service:

-    -   Click <a href="https://github.com/oracle/db-sample-schemas/tree/master/sales_history" target="_blank">here</a> to download the sample data files to your laptop

-    -   Upload the data to the OCI Object Storage (<a href="https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm" target="_blank">link</a> of documentation)

 -   Oracle SQL Developer (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html" target="_blank">Oracle Technology Network download site</a>).
     We recommend that you download version 17.4 or later, because this version contains enhancements for key Autonomous DW Cloud features.
 SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.
     **Note**: